swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

 >   Pass the `-embedded` compiler flag to compile Embedded Swift.

 Considering these alternatives, it seems likely that introducing a new term to replace the long-established term _language mode_ and potentially giving the existing term a new meaning would lead to more ambiguity than keeping and formalizing the existing meaning of _language mode_.

+## Acknowledgments

+Thank you to Pavel Yaskevich for providing guidance and assistance in the implementation of this proposal.